deroproject/derohe/Readme.md

 Homomorphic encryption can be used for privacy-preserving outsourced storage and computation.
 This allows data to be encrypted and out-sourced to commercial cloud environments for processing, all while encrypted.
 In highly regulated industries, such as health care, homomorphic encryption can be used to enable new services by removing privacy barriers inhibiting data sharing.
 For example, predictive analytics in health care can be hard to apply via a third party service provider due to medical data privacy concerns, but if the predictive analytics service provider can operate on encrypted data instead, these privacy concerns are diminished.

 **DERO is pleased to announce release of DERO Homomorphic Encryption Protocol testnet.**
-DERO will migrate from exisiting CryptoNote Protocol to it's own DERO Homomorphic Encryption Blockchain Protocol(DHEBP).
+DERO will migrate from existing CryptoNote Protocol to its own DERO Homomorphic Encryption Blockchain Protocol(DHEBP).

 ### Table of Contents [DEROHE]